Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Stirling has 19 active public transport stops operating currently.
 These are all bus stops.
-There are 11 different bus routes serving these stops, together offering 1,076 weekly passenger trips.
+There are 11 different bus routes serving these stops, together providing 1,076 weekly passenger trips.

-Stirling's residents have excellent access to public transport, with an average distance of 192 meters to the nearest stop.
-On average, there are 153 trips per day across all routes, which translates to about 56 weekly trips per individual stop.
+The average distance residents live from the nearest transport stop is 192 meters.
+On average, there are 153 bus trips per day across all routes, which equates to approximately 56 weekly trips per individual stop.

 Frequently Asked Questions - Transport